 Have you ever asked yourself, “why me”?
 I have.
 I now ask myself, “Why not me?”
 When I think back to when I’ve asked myself, “Why me?”
 I was in a space where I felt powerless to make any substantial change.
 Asking myself that question only helped me to trade my inner power for the victimization of self.
 Placing myself in a victimized mental state with repetitive closed-ended questioning drained me of my energy.

 It’s not that I desired to think like this or feel this way, but I honestly didn’t know how to think any differently.
-It was very hard for me to create the life I wanted while continuing to think in the same way.
+It was tough for me to create the life I wanted while continuing in the same beliefs.
 I got fed up and decided to ask the question a different way.
-I began asking the question in a way that helped position me to open up my mind in order to perceive things in a way that worked for me, not against me.
+I began to pose the problem in a new way.
+That helped position me to open up my mind to perceive things in a way that worked for me, not against me.